Coronavirus: the business impact

 The Coronavirus Job Retention Scheme

 The government announced on 20 March 2020 that under its Coronavirus Job Retention Scheme, it will meet 80% of the “salary” of furloughed (i.e. laid-off) employees, back dated to 1 March.
-The scheme has been extended to 31 October, but is to be subject to changes from the end of July.
+The scheme has been extended to 31 October.
 Click here for more details.

 The government has published further guidance for apprentices, as well as for employers, training providers, end-point assessment organisations and external quality assurance providers in the context of the virus outbreak.
 The full guidance is here.